 Viral immunologist and antimicrobial pharmacologist elected Academy Fellows

-Two researchers from the Monash Biomedicine Discovery Institute (BDI) have been elected as 2023 Fellows of the Australian Academy of Science, Australia’s most prestigious honour in science.
+Two researchers from the Monash Biomedicine Discovery Institute (BDI) have been elected as 2023 Fellows of the Australian Academy of Science (AAS), Australia’s most prestigious honour in science.
 Professor Mariapia Degli-Esposti and Professor Jian Li join just over 600 of the nation’s most distinguished scientists, elected by their peers for ground-breaking research and contributions that have had clear impact.

 Director of the Monash BDI, Professor John Carroll, congratulated Professors Degli-Esposti and Li on their election to the Academy.